themains/pwned_pols/README.md

 ## (O)wned Politicians

-How many politicians' online accounts have been breached?
-We shed light on the question by querying emails of Lok Sabha members against the HIBP API.
-We find that on average politicians' accounts (opened with the emails) are part of ~ 1 breach.
+Compromised elites are a bit of a problem.
+To get at the issue, we check how many politicians' online accounts have been breached?
+We query emails of Indian MPs (Lok Sabha members) against the HIBP database.
+We find that on average politicians' accounts opened with the listed emails are part of ~ 1 breach.
 64\% of the politicans in each Lok Sabha session have had at least 1 account breached.